1977 Jammu and Kashmir Legislative Assembly election

 Elections for the Indian state of Jammu and Kashmir were held over June 1977, which are generally regarded as the first 'free and fair' elections in the state.

 Jammu & Kashmir National Conference, newly revived from the former Plebiscite Front, won an overwhelming majority and re-elected Sheikh Abdullah as the Chief Minister.
+The Janata Party won 13 seats and emerged as the second largest party.

 Background

 After reaching the 1974 Indira-Sheikh accord, Sheikh Abdullah was elected as the Chief Minister of Jammu and Kashmir by the ruling Indian National Congress party in the state legislature (which had in fact been the original National Conference founded by Abdullah in 1930s but merged into Congress before the 1967 elections).
 Abdullah remained in power during the National Emergency imposed by Indira Gandhi in 1975.
 After the Emergency was lifted, the Janata Party came to power in the Centre in the 1977 general election.

 Elections were called for the state Legislative Assembly in June 1977.
 Sheikh Abdullah now revived the National Conference from the erstwhile Plebiscite Front.
 The National Conference and Congress met head-on as equals, the first time such an electoral contest occurred since the State's Accession in 1947.
 The Prime Minister Morarji Desai (of the Janata Party) took steps to strengthen security in the state and declared that any rigging would be severely punished.
 This had a 'salutary effect' in the political atmosphere in the state witnessing its first 'free and fair' election.

 The revival of the National Conference was greeted with great enthusiasm in the Kashmir Valley.
 In the words of Kashmiri, "the entire valley was red with N. C. flags.
 Every house and every market stood decorated with bunting."